prys0000/adaptive_languages_archives/README.md

 - **Metadata Guidelines**: Best practices for integrating standardized American Indian terminology in digital archives.
 - **Research Papers**: Publications on adaptive learning in archival processing.

-**Want to contribute?**
-- - Submit a **pull request** with enhancements to the dictionaries or NLP models.
-- - Participate in discussions on **metadata challenges and Indigenous language archives**.
-- - Share case studies on **digitizing tribal histories** using AI-powered models.

 ---